 How Long do Vape Coils Last?

-How you vape and how well you treat your coils can significantly extend their lifespan.
-Generally, new coils last between one to two weeks, but that can be extended if you properly break in new coils when you get them and practice good care and maintenance procedures during and between usages.
+How you vape and how well you treat your coils can significantly extend their life span.
+Generally, new coils last between one to two weeks.
+However, that can be developed if you properly break in new coils when you get them and practice good care and maintenance procedures during and between usages.

-Doing so will save you money over time (as you’ll spend less money overall on new coils) and will actually deliver a fresher, more desirable flavor throughout each coil’s usage.
+Doing so will save you money over time (as you’ll spend less on new coils) and deliver a fresher, more desirable flavor throughout each coil’s usage.

 Are you ready to get started?
-The first component to long-living vape coils is the break-in process:
+The first part of making vape coils last longer is the break-in process.

 Properly Breaking in a New Vape Coil for Longevity

 You’ll notice it’s time to replace your vape coil once you start experiencing a burnt taste with use.
-Too many people think this replacement process can be done by simply screwing off the old coil, screwing on the new, and then going ahead and vaping as usual.
+Unfortunately, many people think this replacement process can be done by simply screwing off the old coil, screwing on the new, and then going ahead and vaping as usual.
 Not so.
-To get a long-lasting, premium vaping experience, you need to prime your coils every time you replace them.
+To get a long-lasting, premium vaping experience, you must prime your coils every time you replace them.

 How to prime your vape coils:

 - Out with the Old, In with the New.
 First, dispose of your old coil and screw your new one into place.
-This will allow you to grip the larger tank base during the next step.
+This will allow you to grip the more extensive tank base during the next step.

 - Saturate the Wicking Material.
 Look for the juice holes on the body of the coil’s head.
 This is where the wick is supposed to make contact with your vape juice.
 Take your bottle of e-liquid and carefully add a drop of vape juice in each of these holes to saturate the wick.
-Add another drop inside the head to saturate the wick’s center.
+Add another depth inside the head to soak the wick’s center.

-Make Your Coils Last Longer with These Good Vaping Practices
+Make Your Vape Coils Last Longer with These Best Practices

 How do you make your vape coils last longer?
 Follow our recommended tips & suggestions listed below:

-- Following the aforementioned priming tips.
+- Following the priming above tips.
 Priming your coils is like the break-in period for a new car.
-It lets the coils settle into their normal operating conditions before you add e-liquid.
+It lets the coils settle into their standard operating conditions before you add e-liquid.

 - Avoid over-pressing the firing button.
 Use the puff timer tools on your vaporizer to learn when to hold and release the firing button.
 Pay close attention to the taste of your vape to find the sweet spot.
-If your vape has advanced ramp-up and ramp-down features, use those to narrow the vaping window.
-This will prevent you from accidentally creating a dry hit after you’ve finished inhaling.
+Use those to narrow the vaping window if your vape has advanced ramp-up and ramp-down features.
+This will prevent you from accidentally creating a dry hit after inhaling.

-- Waiting three to five seconds between hits.
+- Waiting three to five seconds between impacts.
 Your coil needs to cool down and absorb more e-liquid before it is ready to produce more vapor.
-If you are firing too quickly, you could be leaving your coils dry between hits without even realizing it.
+If you are firing too quickly, you could leave your coils dry between hits without even realizing it.

 - Don’t run your tank empty.
-Letting your tank drain all the way to the bottom before you refill is asking for trouble.
-Try to refill at the quarter-tank mark so you’ll never have an opportunity to dry fire.
+Letting your vape tanks drain to the bottom before your refill is asking for trouble.
+Try to reload at the quarter-tank mark so you’ll never have an opportunity to dry fire.

-- Blow out excess juice: As long as you have old juice hanging around in your coil you will never get it completely clean.
+- Blow out excess juice: As long as you have old fluid in your coil, you will never get it completely clean.
 You need to remove as much juice as possible to get the cleanest coils possible.

-- Rinse the coil under hot running water: Hot water will wash away any leftover debris or half-heated liquid that was sticking to the sides.
+- Rinse the coil under hot running water: Hot water will wash away any leftover debris or liquid sticking to the sides.

-- Shake out the water: Gently shake out any water that is sitting between the coil wraps and then let your coils air dry on top of a paper towel or other absorbent material.
-Give yourself plenty of time to let your coils dry completely before you go on to the next step, otherwise your coils could heat unevenly in the next step.
+- Shake out the water: Gently shake out any water sitting between the coil wraps and let your coils air dry on top of a paper towel or other absorbent material.
+Give yourself plenty of time to let your coils dry before you go on to the next step.
+Otherwise, your coils could heat unevenly in the next step.

-- Attach coils to vaporizer: Put your coils in place and press your firing button until they heat up completely.
-Just like building your coils for the first time, make sure that they heat evenly across all of the wraps.
-Look for signs that there is anything heating unevenly and make sure it is clean and dry.
+- Attach coils to vaporizer: Put them in place and press your firing button until they heat up thoroughly.
+Just like building your coils for the first time, ensure they heat evenly across the wraps.
+Look for signs of anything heating unevenly, and ensure it is clean and dry.

-- Repeat heating process: Allow your coils to cool for four or five seconds and then fire them again.
-This process causes your coils to expand and contract, and ensures that they get completely clean before you add e-liquid back into the equation.
+- Repeat the heating process: Allow your coils to cool for four or five seconds, and then fire them again.
+This process causes your coils to expand and contract to ensure they get spotless before you add e-liquid back into the equation.

-- Rebuild your vape: Fill your tank up and get back to vaping normally.
-You should have a cleaner-tasting vape, as if you had brand new coils.
+- Rebuild your vape: Fill your tank up and get back to vaping.
+You should have a cleaner-tasting vape as if you had brand-new coils.

 Learn Proper Vape Maintenance with VaporFi

 To learn more about the proper care and maintenance of your vaporizer tools, visit our blog regularly.
-And when your coils finally do run their course and it’s time for you to buy replacement vape coils and e-liquids, check out our store.
-At VaporFi, we are dedicated to providing you with only the highest quality products from brands like SMOK, Joyetech, and Eleaf.
+And when your coils finally do run their course, and it’s time for you to buy replacement coils and e-liquids, check out our store.
+At VaporFi, we are dedicated to providing only the highest quality products from brands like SMOK, Freemax, and Vaporesso.